neil-justice/basket-pricer/README.md

 Run `mvn clean package` to build.

 Once built, run `java -jar target/basket-pricer-1.0-SNAPSHOT.jar ` to run the demo basket pricing.
 This includes 2 sample baskets being priced.
-The `com.github.neiljustice.basketpricer.demo.Demo` class is a good place to look to get a feel for how the program works.

 (all commands run from the root directory of the project)